-Please be aware that SSL is a job that falls to the Security Administrator and not XCOM.
+Please be aware that SSL is a job for you site's Security Administrator.

 XCOM uses SSL certificates to allow for secured transfers.
 It does not matter if you have Top Secret, RACF, or ACF2, this is usually configured by the Security Admin since each site has their own procedures on how and where the SSL certificates are kept.
 You can keep the certificates in Top Secret/RACF/ACF2 or if using IBM's System SSL, it can be kept in their database.

-Yes, XCOM provides you with scripts that will generate SSL certificates.
-We make it clear that those are Sample certificates and should not be used in your production environment because your Security Admin should be involved in setting this up.
+XCOM provides scripts that will generate SSL certificates.
+These are Sample certificates and should not be used in your production environment because your Security Admin should be involved in setting this up.

-We in support will only provide you with instructions on creating the sample SSL certificates and setting up XCOM in a simple scenario.
+In support we will only provide you with instructions on creating the sample SSL certificates and setting up XCOM in a simple scenario.

 LOCAL_FILE=c:\tmp\test.txt -- obviously this file has to exist

 PORT=8045 --- that is the default SSL port for XCOM Windows

 Save the above parameters in a file called loop.cnf

 NOTE: You can find all of the details about the parameters in our XCOM for Windows manual.

 5. once you have created and saved the loop.cnf, you can issue command: